rooneyrulz/simple-auth-app/README.md

 # simple-auth-app
-Simple role based authentication app with MERN stack for Ecologital.
+Simple role based authentication app with MERN stack.

 Here are the steps that you need to follow to run the app on your machine, Incase you need